On this page

-- your spouse (including same sex)
+- Your spouse (including same sex)

-- your child under age 18
+- Your child under age 18

 Pros and cons of a reversionary pension

 - Payment certainty – Nominating a reversionary pensioner gives you a level of certainty that the person you want to receive your super benefit will get it when you die, as it’s not up to the super fund’s trustee to decide on the beneficiary.

-- Changed circumstances – Reversionary pensions create problems if you divorce or separate from your intended reversionary beneficiary.
+5. Changed circumstances – Reversionary pensions create problems if you divorce or separate from your intended reversionary beneficiary.
 In this situation you need to commute the pension and commence a new pension with a different nominated beneficiary.

-Reversionary pensions and the Transfer Balance Cap (TBC)
+Reversionary pensions and the Transfer Balance Cap

 To allow reversionary beneficiaries time to get their super assets in order and avoid breaching their TBC, the value of a reversionary pension is not added to the beneficiary’s transfer balance account until 12 months after the fund member’s death.

 Some beneficiaries may need to take action to avoid exceeding their cap.
 This could be commuting some of their own pension back to accumulation phase to make ‘space’ for the addition of the reversionary pension or choosing to commute some or all of the reversionary pension to a lump sum.